adonath/nanogptx/README.md

 - 📇 **Logging**: just as the original nanoGPT this project uses [WandB](https://wandb.ai/) for logging.
 I have considered alternatives (especially local solutions), but found other solutions introduced more complexity with fewer features.

 ## How to work with this Repository
 This repository can be used as template for your own small to mid-scale research and educational projects.
+You can explore different training strategies, modified architectures etc. As everything is in pure JAX, you can modify any small component in the model, without the need of implementing whole new layers.
+`nanogptx` still provides the whole scalable infrastructure.

 ### Adding a new Dataset
 If you would like to add a new dataset follow these steps: